AsherTitus/AsherTitus/README.md

 ### Asher Titus

-Senior at the University of Iowa
+Senior at the University of Iowa.
-Tippie College of Business, Finance and Business Analytics Kansas City, MO ashertitus@gmail.com
+Tippie College of Business, Finance and Business Analytics.
+Kansas City, MO.
+ashertitus@gmail.com

 <!--